octop8/stpg-bs/README.md

 'tab10' : https://u.pomf.is/zkhbnk.zip

+'some_bullshit' :  https://u.pomf.is/xlebrr.zip (please note: if the length of link names are too long, it will break. try and balance links out for it to work)

 # other information~

 'tab2' only works on 1920x1080 and higher.
 1440x900 may work, i've not been able to try it.